 - This policy is one of an integrated suite of policies, reflecting the whole school approach to safeguarding.
-It should be read and actioned in conjunction with the policies as listed below: - o Attendance and punctuality (may include children missing in education) - o Behaviour management (including anti-bullying) - Curriculum policy - Data protection and Information sharing (could be covered in safeguarding policy) - First aid and managing medical needs - o Health and safety, may include use of premises by other organisations - o Image use - Managing/dealing with allegations against staff, must cover both allegations that cross the threshold of harm and low level concerns, also dealing with concerns against supply teachers and link back to code of conduct if allegation is unsubstantiated - Online safety policy including clarity in the leadership of online safety, Acceptable Use of Technology Policies (AUP), filtering and monitoring, opportunities to teach about online safety. - Personal and intimate care - Personal, social and health education (PSHE), may cover wider opportunities to teaching about safeguarding - Relationships and Sex Education (RSE) - Risk assessments (e.g. school trips, use of technology) - Safer recruitment - Searching, screening and confiscation: maybe covered in Behaviour policy - Social media and Mobile technology - Special educational needs policy - o Staff behaviour policy or Code of Conduct (needs to cover low level concerns) - Staff disciplinary policy - Use of physical restraint (maybe covered in Behaviour policy) - Whistleblowing
+It should be read and actioned in conjunction with the policies as listed below: - Anti-Bullying (can be covered in behaviour policy) and/or child-on-child abuse policy Child on-Child abuse policy; this should include how the school deals with/manages any bullying (including online or cyber bullying).
+The school's policy for dealing with sexual violence and sexual harassment and the school's anti-bullying/bullying prevention strategy. - Attendance and punctuality (this should be revised to meet the DfE advice on working together to improve attendance) and cover keeping of two contact details and the school's policy for children absent from education including unexplained and/or frequent absences - Behaviour management (should make some reference to how the school deals with any bullying, including online bullying or cyberbullying) - Curriculum policy - Data protection and Information sharing (could be covered in safeguarding policy) - First aid and managing medical needs - Health and safety, may include use of premises by other organisations - Managing/dealing with allegations against staff, must cover both allegations that cross the threshold of harm and low level concerns, also dealing with concerns against supply teachers and link back to code of conduct if allegation is unsubstantiated - Online safety policy including clarity in the leadership of online safety, acceptable use of technology policy/polices (AUP), filtering and monitoring, use of images, references to social media (maybe in a separate policy) opportunities to teach about online safety and reference to cyberbullying - Personal and intimate care - Personal, social and health education (PSHE), may cover wider opportunities to teaching about safeguarding - Relationships and Sex Education (RSE) - Risk assessments (e.g. school trips, use of technology) - Safer recruitment - Searching, screening and confiscation: maybe covered in Behaviour policy - Social media and Mobile technology - Special educational needs policy - Staff behaviour policy or Code of Conduct (needs to cover low level concerns) - Staff disciplinary policy - Use of physical restraint (maybe covered in Behaviour policy) - Whistleblowing

-6. Definitions of safeguarding
+7. Definitions of safeguarding